rosalindfranklininstitute/python-template/README.md

 Copyright Rosalind Franklin Institute, 2023.

-Distributed under the terms of the MIT license, python-template is free and open source software.
+Distributed under the terms of the Apache 2.0 license, python-template is free and open source software.